How to Refresh Your Company Culture Before the New Year

-7. Share our free PDF with your managers
+7. Share our free ebook with your managers

 While it’d be nice to have unlimited time to dedicate toward revamping your company culture, the idea of taking on all of these ideas can be daunting.
 The good news is that company culture doesn’t start and end with the company owner.

-Our PDF gives practical steps to prevent managers from feeling overworked, feel like their voice is heard, and refresh their own attitude toward work before heading back to their facility in January.
+Our ebook gives practical steps to prevent managers from feeling overworked, feel like their voice is heard, and refresh their own attitude toward work before heading back to their facility in January.